 Visit our CHQA News Hub to stay up-to-date with the latest in corporate governance and law.

-A dispute resolution practitioner, Jane Salveson advises and acts for public and private sector clients in a broad range of complex commercial disputes and litigation matters.
+A dispute resolution practitioner, Jane Salveson advises and acts for public and private sector clients in a broad range of complex and high profile commercial disputes and litigation matters.
+She brings over 25 years of legal experience and risk and reputational management experience.

 Jane has acted in major litigation in the Federal Court and Supreme Court of Victoria, including in proceedings seeking and defending applications for injunctive relief.